mobizt/ESP-Mail-Client/README.md

 This library was developed to replace the deprecated ESP32 Mail Client library with more options and features, better reliability and also conforms to the RFC standards.

-This library has built-in WiFi client and aim to be complete Email client that can send and read Email with no restrictions and no indirect Email proxy (Email sending server) services needed.
+This library has built-in WiFi client and aim to be full functionality Email client that can send, read and get Email notification without other indirect Email proxy services needed.

 External Arduino Client can be used which this allows other devices (with minimum 80k flash space) to work with this library.